maoosi/prisma-appsync/docs/guides/getting-started.md

 - Open-source, really active community, and a full-time team of developers.
 - Best-in-class developers' experience to interact with and manage data.
 - Growing ecosystem with Prisma Client (ORM), Prisma Migrate (migration system) and Prisma Studio (GUI).
-- Work with multiple data sources (MySQL, PostgreSQL, SQLite, SQL Server).
+- Work with multiple data sources (MySQL, PostgreSQL, SQLite, SQL Server, MongoDB).
 - Single source of truth for modeling data using a `schema.prisma` file.

 **Why AWS AppSync?**